Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 However. if you don’t meet those conditions, then an ADU must provide 1 parking space that can be within the setbacks or as tandem parking in the existing driveway of your primary residence.

-Get Started with Your ADU Project with Kanna Construction, Your Trusted San Diego Home Remodel Experts
+Get Started with Your ADU Project with Kanna Construction & Remodeling, Your Trusted Home Remodel Experts

-We understand that building an ADU in San Diego is a big undertaking.
+We understand that building an ADU is a big undertaking.
 There are a lot of design, finance, and regulatory factors to consider.
 So, if you’re looking for “Accessory Dwelling Unit home additions near me” we can help you through the entire process.